New to the turkey hunting game?

 Ahh, the turkey call.
-I feel like there are two types of beginner turkey hunters - those who call constantly, whether they hear anything or not (even if they're terrible at it), and those who just don't call because they think they can't.
+I feel like there are two types of beginner turkey hunters.
+There's those who call constantly, whether they hear anything or not (even if they're terrible at it), and then there's those who just don't call because they think they can't.
 There is a fine line between over- and under-calling, and it varies by situation.
 If he's still in the roost, gobbling away and hot, it's okay to call back to him.

 If you've got a gobbler in sight, it's typically better to go quiet and let him come on in.
 You don't have to be exceptionally good at calling, either.
 I've heard hens that sound more like a squawking shore bird than a turkey, but still pulled in a gobbler.